-(TIER 3) Academic Dismissal
+Academic Dismissal

-After the probation semester, students whose semester GPA falls below 2.0 will be moved to dismissal status.
+After the probation semester, students whose semester GPA remains below 2.0 will be moved to dismissal or pre-dismissal status.
+Students are dismissed annually at the end of the spring term.
+Students not meeting academic standing at the end of the fall term are assigned pre-dismissal status.
 The student will receive a letter from the college indicating that they are on dismissal status.